I often share activities that could be considered as recycling activities for kids to do, using recyclables once more before they’re really recycled.

 - Recycled cardboard tubes and cereals boxes to make a homemade building set.
 From Almost Unschoolers.

 - Save the paper cups after a birthday party and build with them, knock them down and so much more.
-Find 10 games to play with cups from One Perfect Day.
+You can sort colors with cups or use cups by themselves and stack them up!